acusti/uikit/README.md

 [@acusti/use-is-out-of-bounds]:
     https://github.com/acusti/uikit/tree/main/packages/use-is-out-of-bounds

-All components are documented and illustrated in the [storybook instance][], which is located at [`packages/docs/`][packages/docs] in the repository.
+The React components are documented and illustrated in the [storybook instance][], which is located at [`packages/docs/`][packages/docs] in the repository.